 Overall, the study participants who consumed cranberry products on a daily basis had 38 percent fewer UTIs than those who took a placebo.
 Women who had a history of recurrent UTIs, reduced their risk of future infections by 47 percent while taking cranberry products.

-Why are cranberries such potent UTI fighters?
+Why do cranberries have the potential to fight UTIs?
 The studies suggest that certain compounds in cranberries might prevent bacteria from attaching to tissue in the urinary tract, thereby preventing infection.

 Unsure whether to turn to cranberries to prevent and treat UTIs?
 Talk to your doctor.
 Antibiotics are the recommended method of treatment, reports the Mayo Clinic.
 When it comes to prevention, drinking cranberry juice can't hurt.
 You may also want to try drinking plenty of fluids, emptying your bladder right after intercourse, avoiding potentially irritating feminine products, and always wiping from front to back when you go to the bathroom.

 Editor's note: This story was originally published in July 2012 and has been updated.